nielsproest/GKE-DM885-Project/auth_service/README.md

 `http://IP:PORT/users/login` or
 `http://IP:PORT/users/signup`

 and send it to the backend in the header of each request.
 If any of the requests fail, the frontend should redirect the user to the login page and request a new token.
+The token should be sent as a "bearer token" see: https://reqbin.com/req/adf8b77i/authorization-bearer-header

 ## General Usage guides